Towards a Multimodal Charging Network: Joint Planning of Charging Stations and Battery Swapping Stations for Electrified Ride-Hailing Fleets: Introduction

-To combine the advantages of plug-in charging and battery swapping, we propose a {\em multimodal charging network} in which charging stations and battery swapping stations are built in tandem to support the electrified ride-hailing fleet synergistically.
-Our central thesis is predicated on the observation that charging stations are cost-effective, which makes them ideally suited for scaling up EV adoption in the beginning, while battery swapping stations offer quick turnaround and can be deployed in tandem with charging stations to improve fleet utilization and reduce operational costs.
-To realize this vision, we consider a multi-stage infrastructure planning problem in which a profit-maximizing platform jointly deploys charging and battery swapping stations with a limited budget and simultaneously operates a ride-hailing fleet comprised of both EVs and gasoline vehicles to serve customers over a transportation network.
-A multi-stage charging network expansion model is proposed to decide when and where to deploy each type of charging facility, along with the ride-hailing operational decisions including pricing strategies, fleet management strategies, and charging mode choices.
-The primary contributions of this paper are summarized as follows: \begin{enumerate} \item This paper examines the benefits of a multimodal charging network comprised of both charging stations and battery swapping stations, with an emphasis on exploring the synergistic value of these two types of facilities.
-Despite a large volume of research in charging infrastructure planning, the complementary effect between the two facilities has been overlooked in the existing literature.
-To the best of our knowledge, this paper makes the first attempt to investigate the multimodal charging network considering the joint deployment of charging stations and battery swapping stations.
+To capitalize on the advantages of plug-in charging and battery swapping, we propose a {\em multimodal charging network} in which charging stations and battery swapping stations are jointly built to support a ride-hailing EV fleet.
+Our central thesis is predicated on the observation that charging stations are cost-effective, making them ideally suitable for scaling up EV adoption in the beginning, while battery swapping stations offer quicker turnaround and can be deployed in tandem with charging stations to improve fleet utilization and reduce operational costs.
+To realize this vision, we consider a multi-stage infrastructure planning problem in which a profit-maximizing platform jointly deploys charging and battery swapping stations with a limited budget and simultaneously provides ride-hailing services over a transportation network.
+An optimization model is proposed to decide when and where to deploy each type of charging facilities, along with the ride-hailing operational decisions such as pricing strategies.
+The key contributions of this paper are summarized as follows: \begin{enumerate} \item This paper examines the benefits of a multimodal charging network consisting of both charging stations and battery swapping stations, with an emphasis on exploring their synergistic benefits.
+Despite extensive research on charging infrastructure planning, the complementary effects between these two facilities have been overlooked in the existing literature.
+To the best of our knowledge, this paper makes the first attempt to investigate the multimodal charging network for ride-hailing EV fleets by considering the joint deployment of charging stations and battery swapping stations.